ridhimabrb/Discord-MemeBot/README.md

-This is a simple yet fun Discord bot built in Python and can be invited to any server where it shows you memes when summoned😋.
+This is a fun Discord bot built in Python and can be invited to any server where it shows you memes when summoned😋.

 ✨ Features